mitulsharma26/learn/FRONT-END/browser.md

 If layers (like animations, transforms) are present, they are composited and displayed on the screen.

 ---

+Here’s a simple explanation of each:

+---

+## 1. DNS Server (Domain Name System)

+### What is it?

+A DNS server is like the phonebook of the internet — it translates domain names (like google.com) into IP addresses (like 142.250.183.14), which computers use to find each other.

+### Why is it needed?

+Humans remember names, not IPs.

+Computers need IP addresses to locate servers.

+### How it works:

+When you type a website URL:

+1. Your browser asks the DNS server: “What’s the IP of example.com?”

+2. The DNS replies with the IP address.

+3. Now the browser can connect to that server.

+---

+## 2. TCP (Transmission Control Protocol)

+### What is it?

+TCP is a communication protocol that ensures reliable and ordered delivery of data between two systems (your browser and a web server).

+### Key Features:

+Reliable: Resends lost packets.

+Ordered: Delivers packets in the correct order.

+Connection-based: Uses a 3-way handshake to establish a connection before data transfer.

+### 3-Way Handshake:

+1. SYN (start connection)

+2. SYN-ACK (acknowledge and respond)

+3. ACK (confirm)

+Once complete, data flows securely and reliably.

+---

+## 3. SSL/TLS (Secure Sockets Layer / Transport Layer Security)

+### What is it?

+SSL/TLS encrypts data between your browser and the server, so no one (like hackers or ISPs) can read or tamper with it.

+TLS is the modern and secure version (SSL is outdated).

+### Why is it important?

+It protects:

+Passwords

+Credit card details

+Personal data

+### How it works:

+1. Browser and server agree on encryption methods.

+2. They exchange certificates to prove identity.

+3. They create a session key for encrypted communication.

+> Websites using SSL/TLS show https:// and a lock icon in the browser.

+---

 ## DOM vs CSSOM Parsing